About our Anti-DDoS

 Warden allows you to specify IPs (through API) to whitelist or blacklist at line rate speeds and takes effect within seconds of adding the IP to the specified lists.

-Byte matching is a technique used to identify and filter out malicious or undesirable traffic from incoming network packets based on specific byte patterns.
+Byte matching is a technique that identifies and filters out malicious or undesirable traffic from incoming network packets based on specific byte patterns.
 Customers can tailor specified signatures.
 As a result, it blocks the bytes that are not supposed to enter the network by taking appropriate actions to safeguard the targeted infrastructure.

 Default ACL on VLAN